andlab-um/lab-website/_pages/home.md

 ## News
 **2026.07.20** Congratulations to Prof. Wu on being featured in an interview with the University of Macau!
 The topic of the interview is **"Neural Mechanisms of Human Escape"**.
-Watch the full interview below:
+Watch the full interview below

-<iframe width="600" height="338" src="https://www.youtube.com/embed/ZwCO3uEEqU4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="600" height="338" src="https://www.youtube.com/embed/ZwCO3uEEqU4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen align="center"></iframe>

 **2026.06.18** Congratulations to ANDLab on the publication of a new article titled **[“EEG Evidence of Decisions Under Social Influence and Ambiguity”](https://doi.org/10.1016/j.neuroimage.2026.122063){:target="_blank"}** in **NeuroImage**!